 There are several small signs that can go overlooked for years with your child.

-10 Signs Your Child Needs a Diet Change
+10 Signs Your Child May Need a Diet Change

 This is a list of outward signs that the gut is in distress.
-While there are several other possible signs, these are the most commonly seen and easy to relate to.
-While every child is different, and how you will heal your child’s gut will vary from the next family, it is possible to alter the diet, eliminating the processed foods, dyes, and artificial sugars, and removing any trigger foods.
+While there are several other possible signs, these are the most commonly seen.
+While every child is different, and how you will heal your child’s gut will vary from others, it is possible to alter the diet by eliminating processed foods, dyes, and artificial sugars, and removing any trigger foods.

 Sporadic Emotions: High highs and low lows; sudden tantrums or more extreme tantrums than normal.

 - Research shows that essential fatty acids (specifically Omega3) aid the body in balancing emotions and keeping a stable feeling of contentment or happiness.
 The body is not able to create essential fatty acids on its own, so you have to get them from what you eat.
-There are two forms of EFAs (omega-3 and omega-6), and they are found in the membranes of every cell in the body.

 Dry Skin, Rashes, Acne, Eczema, Cradle Cap, Dandruff